memopemo/Aseprite-Glazed-Terracotta-Helpers/README.md

 ![demo](glazededitordemo.gif)

 ## Only 45 Degree Mirror
-mirrors the sprite by 45 degrees.
+Mirrors the sprite by 45 degrees.

 ![demo](45_flip_demo.png)

 ## Only Rotate Mirror
-rotates the bottom left image into the 4 quadrants.
+Rotates the bottom right image into the 4 quadrants.

 ![demo](rotate_mirror_demo.png)